Setting up Windows for web development

 I recommend creating an alias for the

 cp command above.
-It’ll let you sync up your
+It’ll let you sync

 .ssh folders anytime.